-During the event, an alopecia advocate and survivor shared her journey about her experience in having this autoimmune condition and how she surpassed her condition despite the stigma attached to it.
-“Alopecia should not be ignored as it affects not only one’s outer appearance but also one’s inner being.
-People do not understand that it is not as simple as shedding of hair to one’s scalp or body but an autoimmune condition that resulted to hair loss,” said Au Perez
+“Alopecia should not be ignored because it affects not only the outer appearance but also the inner being.
+People do not understand that it is not as simple as shedding hair from one’s scalp or body.
+It is an autoimmune condition which resulted to hair loss,” said Au Perez

-Alopecia areata is an autoimmune disease, causing the body’s immune system to attack the hair follicles, resulting in partial or complete hair loss on the scalp and other parts of the body.
-The most common types of alopecia areata are alopecia areata patchy or coin-like patches on the scalp or other areas of the body, alopecia totalis or total hair loss on the scalp, and alopecia universalis or complete loss of hair on the scalp, face and body.
+To elaborate further what Au Perez said, alopecia areata is an autoimmune disease which causes the immune system to attack hair follicles.
+This results to partial or complete hair loss on the scalp and other parts of the body.
+The most common types of alopecia areata are alopecia areata patchy (coin-like patches on the scalp or other areas of the body), alopecia totalis (total hair loss on the scalp), and alopecia universalis (complete loss of hair on the scalp, face, and body).

-In the website of National Alopecia Areata Foundation, (www.naaf.org), the foundation presented that 147 million people worldwideare affected by alopecia areata with a lifetime risk of 2.1 percent.
+On the website of National Alopecia Areata Foundation, the foundation presented that shockingly a number of 147 million people worldwide are affected by alopecia areata.
+All of whom have a lifetime risk percentage of 2.1.

-As part of Minoxidil Regroe’s efforts to educate the public about hair loss, the brand has continuously provided and conducted free hair and scalp consultation to its consumers with the support of its trade partners nationwide.
-This is Minoxidil Regroe’s way of raising awareness about the importance of attaining healthy hair and preventing cases of progressive hair loss that diminish one’s confidence and self-esteem.
+Part of Minoxidil Regroe’s effort is to educate the public about hair loss.
+The brand continuously provides and conducts free hair and scalp consultation to its consumers with the support of its trade partners nationwide.
+This is Minoxidil Regroe’s way to bring attention to the importance of attaining healthy hair and preventing cases of progressive hair loss which affects a person’s physical, mental, and emotional well-being.